MrMystery10-del/AoC_2023/README.md

 The first part was pretty easy eventho i never used Kotlin before, the implementation of my ideas in Kotlin were very fast.
 The Part 2 was a pain in the ass, because they not mentioned that twone is merged should also be detected as 21 and not just 2 which messed up the redex i used before

+### Puzzle 2
+Way easier than Day 1, needed to read the first part like 3 times to understand what the puzzle is expecting from me but found the correct solution first try.
+For Part 2 i literally had to change 1 single line and had a working solution because of my object approach which is prob pretty bad because i have no clue how to work with Kotlin efficient but i have a solution and i dont care if its fast or not